2013-02-11

 Breakdown

-• I had not used the Maya API for over half a year, so I was a bit rusty at first.
+- I had not used the Maya API for over half a year, so I was a bit rusty at first.

-• I always had to take a break when there was a project I had to work on.
+- I always had to take a break when there was a project I had to work on.
 Which is less efficient for me than continuously working on it, because it always takes a bit to get back into it.

-• After the Python version was working (and terribly slow) I wrote the C++ version in around 5 days.
+- After the Python version was working (and terribly slow) I wrote the C++ version in one week.
 This was the hardest part, because I had to implement a lot of performance increasing stuff, so that the deformer does not slow down the rig as much.
 There will definitely be a geometry resolution switch for the animators, but I still want them to be able to see the heatdeformed highres mesh with decent speed and also when working with it as a rigger it is always better to have the deformer as fast as possible.
 To make the deform fully production ready it had to work with transforms that have any number of shapes and each shapes vertices can be inside or outside of the deformer membership.
 Combined with the speed improvements they were the most difficult things to get done.

-• I wrote a lot of common features for the first time (tangent space, smooth, grow, some of the speed optimizations).
+- I wrote a lot of common features for the first time (tangent space, smooth, grow, some of the speed optimizations).
 So that slowed me down.
 And will improve development time on future nodes.

-• The Python version has 800 lines, the C++ version 1400 lines (including header file, comments etc)
+- The Python version has 800 lines, the C++ version 1400 lines (including header file, comments etc)

 Todo